baraja-core/structured-api/README.md

 Method `actionDefault` is used for request in format `/api/v1/test` with query parameter `?hello=...`.

 Method `postCreateUser` will be called by POST request with all data.

+Always return the response from the endpoint directly as the return type of the method.
+This makes static analysis easier for other tools (for example, for checking code integrity or generating documentation).
+The `sendJson()`, `sendOk()`, and `sendError()` methods are still supported, but may be marked as deprecated in the future.

 📝 Endpoint registration
 ------------------------